mem48/geocompr/main.md

 Common spatial attribute data processing tasks include spatial subsetting (as we will see in section \@ref(spatial-subsetting)) aggregation (\@ref(spatial-aggregation)) and joining (covered in \@ref(spatial-joining)).
 Each of these spatial operations has a non-spatial equivalent, as demonstrated in sections \@ref(attribute-subsetting), \@ref(attribute-data-aggregation) and \@ref(attribute-data-joining) respectively in Chapter \@ref(attr).

-In addition to these basic spatial operations, the chapter will briefly demonstrate how new spatial data can be created 'from scratch' in section \@ref(spatial-data-creation), setting the scene for the subsequent chapter (\@ref(read-write)).
+In addition to these basic spatial operations, the chapter will briefly demonstrate how new spatial data can be created 'from scratch' in section \@ref(spatial-data-creation), setting the scene for Chapter \@ref(read-write).
 There are some topics that make spatial data operations more complex: a variety of *topological relations* can be used for any spatial operation;
 all spatial objects are nearer or further away from each other in space;